Brandon-Schuster/Music_Downloader/README.md

    - a.
 Download [ffmpeg](https://ffmpeg.org/download.html)
    - b.
 Extract the files
    - c.
 Move the extracted folder to a secure folder like `C:\Program Files\`
    - d.
-In the windows search bar, type in `env`.
-You want to open `Edit the System Environment Variables` page.
+In the windows search bar, search for the `Edit the System Environment Variables` page.
    - e.
 Click on `Environment Variables`
    - f.
 Under `System variables`, click on the `Path` variable and then click `edit`
    - g.
 In the `Edit Environment variable` page, click new